-The case is in connection with a Coronavirus tender scam that saw government paying his Company Drax International LLC an amount of about US$1 million.
+The case was in connection with a Coronavirus tender scam that saw the government paying his Company Drax International LLC an amount of about US$1 million.

-DRAX International frontman and controversial businessman Delish Nguwaya has been released on 50 thousand Zimbabwe dollars bail.
+Nguwaya was released on 50 thousand Zimbabwe dollars bail.

 The High Court had earlier on reserved judgment on bail application for Nguwaya.
-Nguwaya was ordered to surrender his travelling documents to the clerk of court, surrender title deeds of his house, and not to interfere with state witnesses until the finalisation of the matter.
+Nguwaya was ordered to surrender his travelling documents to the clerk of court, surrender title deeds of his house, and not interfere with State witnesses until the finalisation of the matter.

 On 1 December 2020, Nguwaya was removed from remand by Harare magistrate Ngoni Nduna and the State was told to proceed by way of summons when it is ready to go to trial.

 The removal from remand came after Nduna noted that the State was failing to show seriousness in investigating and prosecuting the charges and failing to justify delays in giving a trial date.

 He further said it was almost six months since Nguwaya was arrested, with the State promising to complete investigations and give him a trial date on July 28.
 Nguwaya had been remanded 10 times, and he had been religiously attending court with the State failing to give cogent reasons for further postponing any trial.